Redbench: Workload Synthesis From Cloud Traces: Evaluation using

-\Cref{fig:similarity_cdf} compares the distribution of runtime and bytes-read between Redset and the round-robin baseline.
-The generation-based approach achieves close alignment with Redset's load distribution by explicitly steering filter selectivity to match target bytes-read values.
-The predicate adaptation of the generation-based approach produces queries with similar I/O footprints to the original trace, resulting in comparable runtimes, especially in the long tail, despite not directly targeting execution time.
-The matching-based approach selects queries solely based on structural complexity (e.g., number of joins).
-As such, it does not follow the Redset as good as the generation-based approach, since it comes without any explicit bytes-read steering.
-This is especially visible in the distribution tail, where complex queries show more variability in resource consumption that is not captured by the matching-based approach.
+\textbf{System load characteristics.} Beyond temporal and repetition patterns, realistic workload synthesis must also match system load distributions (\rev{notably} bytes-read and query runtimes) to evaluate \rev{optimizations under realistic} resource pressure. \Cref{fig:similarity_cdf} compares runtime and bytes-read \rev{distributions} between Redset and the round-robin baseline.
+The generation-based approach \rev{closely aligns} with Redset's load distribution by explicitly steering filter selectivity \rev{toward} target bytes-read values. \rev{Its} predicate adaptation produces queries with similar I/O footprints to the original trace, resulting in comparable runtimes, especially in the long tail, despite not directly targeting execution time.
+The matching-based approach selects queries solely \rev{by} structural complexity (e.g., number of joins) \rev{and therefore aligns less well with Redset, as it lacks} explicit bytes-read steering.
+This is \rev{particularly} visible in the distribution tail, where complex queries \rev{exhibit higher} variability in resource consumption that the matching-based approach \rev{does not capture}.

-Both \systemname{} approaches outperform the round-robin baseline, which shows different load characteristics because it does not attempt to match any Redset workload properties beyond overall query counts.
-The close matching of runtime and bytes-read distributions confirms that \systemname{} generates workloads with realistic system stress patterns, which are essential for evaluating performance-oriented optimizations.
+Both \systemname{} approaches outperform the round-robin baseline, which shows different load characteristics since it does not match any Redset workload properties beyond overall query counts.
+The close alignment of runtime and bytes-read distributions confirms that \systemname{} generates workloads with realistic system stress patterns, essential for evaluating performance-oriented optimizations.